cernyj-dev/FlightLog-DevOps/README.md

 ```bash
 ansible-playbook -i hosts webserver.yml
 ```
+the Docker containers were successfully launched on the target VMs.
+By accessing the IP address and port of the container-hosting VM, the Java web application could be used in a standard browser.

+---

 ### Key Technologies Used
 - Java + Maven – application build and dependency management